 However, continued research by Quikrete over the years led to the use of proprietary polymers in its current resurfacer, called Re-Cap, which has a bond strength that’s about four times the strength of the concrete itself.
 As a result, the concrete will fracture before the bond to Re-Cap will break.

 Kummer agrees there’s nothing weak about these overlay products.
-He says a typical concrete job may have a tensile strength of 3,000 psi, but his company’s new GSPEC (Green Self-leveling Polyurethane Epoxy Cement) product goes well beyond that.
+He says a typical concrete job may have a tensile strength of 3,000 psi.
+However, his company’s new GSPEC (Green Self-leveling Polyurethane Epoxy Cement) product goes well beyond that.

 “The resin alone can yield more than 8,500 psi,” he says.
 “Then, you add the powdered cement and sand aggregates into it, and the matrix is being increased.
 This is a coating that can easily yield 9,500 psi.”

 That’s not to say it will, though.
-Owens says research has continued in the development of polymers to make up for any potential problems that might arise through poor surface preparation or materials handling.
+Owens says research has continued in the development of polymers.
+This makes up for any potential problems that might arise through poor surface preparation or materials handling.

 For instance, Owens says Quikrete recommends spending at least as much time in surface prep as in applying the actual product.

 “We really recommend a 3,500-psi pressure washer,” he say.
-“That will take off any concrete that’s delaminating, and it does an adequate job removing oil, grease and other contaminants that could prevent a permanent bond.
+“That will take off any concrete that’s delaminating.
+It also does an adequate job removing oil, grease and other contaminants that could prevent a permanent bond.
 That’s critical for the ultimate success of resurfacing.”

 A solution for every need

-However, the result of resurfacing can be just about anything a contractor needs it to be, whether it’s simply cleaning up the mess left by last winter’s freeze-thaw conditions or an unhappy color application, or something more complex, like a new stamping job.
+However, the result of resurfacing can be just about anything a contractor needs it to be.
+This is true whether it’s simply cleaning up the mess left by last winter’s freeze-thaw conditions or an unhappy color application.
+It can also be true if it is something more complex, like a new stamping job.

 “MicroTop has many uses from tape-down applications and smooth topcoats to updating colors,” says Bruce Grogg, company president.
 “The simplest application is using it in a spray or roll-on application on a textured surface to take the color back to gray or white while leaving the texture.”